Welcome to the Quantum Gravity Field Equation

 Gravity Equation

-St = g/c2.
-The curvature of gravity is equal to the geometry of spacetime, where gravity is a manifestation of spacetime curvature.
+St = g.
+Gravity is equal to the geometry of spacetime, and this geometric curvature is caused by the stress-energy tensor.
 The speed of gravity, specifically the propagation of gravitational waves in a vacuum, is equal to the speed of causality (c).
 Experimental and theoretical physics confirm that gravitational waves and light (electromagnetic radiation) propagate at the same speed in a vacuum.

 According to the equivalence principle, mass and energy are identical sources of gravity.
-In parallel to the energy equation, the gravity equation expresses the gravity equivalence to the curvature of spacetime, meaning, time (parallel to mass) and space (parallel to energy) are not separate, but interwoven components of the same entity.
+In parallel to the energy equation, the gravity equation expresses the gravity equivalence to the curvature of spacetime, meaning, spacetime and energy are not separate, but interwoven components of the same entity.
 The square of the speed of causality (c2) in the Einstein's energy equation acts as the conversion factor that quantifies the equivalence between mass-energy and the curvature of spacetime.

 All energy curves spacetime, therefore a high energy, massless photon will cause a tiny amount spacetime curvature, causing a minuscule gravitational wake (perturbation in spacetime metric).
 While a photon in a vacuum does not create a “gravitational wave (which requires an accelerating mass), it does create a distortion in the spacetime metric, which acts like a gravitational field accompanying the photon at the speed of causality.
 Showing that it is theoretically possible to reconcile the mathematical descriptions of quantum gravity at extreme scales.